justinpearson/smile-machine/README.md

 ![](Images/smile-machine.001.jpg)

-1. **Important:** You need to know the IP addresses of the Raspberry Pis in order to start the `smile-machine.rb` program.
+1. **Important:** You need to `ssh` into the Raspberry Pis in order to start the `smile-machine.rb` program, so you need to know their IP addresses (they will attempt to use hostnames `smilemachinered` and `smilemachineblue` but `ping smilemachinered` didn't work for me).
 Upon bootup, the Raspberry Pis attempt to join the network and request an IP address over DHCP.
 If the wireless network password has changed or you don't know the RPis' IP addresses, you should plug in a monitor and keyboard before powering the Pis so you can give them the wireless network password and figure out which IP address they've been given.
 Over HDMI, the Pi presents a console at boot; use `startx` to get a graphical environment, then click the network icon in the upper-right.

 2. Plug in the micro-USB cable to the power port of the RPi.